-track.

-Note: These buttons show the initials of the "automatic" track labels (e.g. [H] for Harmonica) when you check the "Auto-Generate"

-S M S You can display or print any track from the program.
-Press the appropriate button to change the

-Track Labels" option in the Preferences 2 dialog.
-If you prefer the "default" labels (B/P/D/G/S/M/S), then uncheck this option.
+The Clean Notation Mode cleans up the notation by eliminating display of redundant grace notes and glitches for easier reading.

+Notation supports various time signatures (4/4, 3/4, 2/4, 2/2, 12/8, 9/8, and 6/8).
+Press this button to select one of the time signatures from the list.

+This button allows you to visually transpose the notation.

+Click on the button to select a track to display, or hover the mouse cursor over it and use the mouse wheel to quickly switch tracks.

-- You can edit events including all MIDI events and lyric events using the Event List Editor. - To enter note-based lyrics press the Lyrics button on the Notation toolbar. - The zoom buttons make it easy to increase or decrease the font size of the notation.
-Holding down the control key and pressing these buttons results in finest possible incremental adjustment in size. - Add or edit Section Text on the Notation. - When this button is pressed in, you can drag the mouse over notes to hear them. - Bars [2] This allows you to quickly change the number of bars per line. - This allows you to display notation with larger font size and note names within note heads.
+You can edit events including all MIDI events and lyric events using the Event List Editor.

+To enter note-based lyrics press the Lyrics button on the Notation toolbar.

+The zoom buttons make it easy to increase or decrease the font size of the notation.
+Holding down the control key and pressing these buttons results in finest possible incremental adjustment in size.

+Add or edit Section Text on the Notation.

+When this button is pressed in, you can drag the mouse over notes to hear them.

+Bars [4] This allows you to quickly change the number of bars per line.

+This allows you to display notation with larger font size and note names within note heads.
 Press the button again to return to the normal size.

-This will generate a vocal track using an online third-party vocal synthesizer called Sinsy for a MIDI melody track with lyrics.
+Vocal Synth This will generate a vocal track using an online third-party vocal synthesizer called Sinsy for a MIDI melody track with lyrics.

-Click on this button and the song will loop the bars shown on the notation screen.
+LoopScn Click on this button and the song will loop the bars shown on the notation screen.